VinGarcia/ksql/README.md

 - [Reusing Existing Structs on Queries with JOINs](https://github.com/VinGarcia/ksql/wiki/Reusing-Existing-Structs-on-Queries-with-JOINs)
 - [Testing Tools and `ksql.Mock`](https://github.com/VinGarcia/ksql/wiki/Testing-Tools-and-ksql.Mock)

-For the more common use-cases please read the example below, which is also available [here](./examples/crud/crud.go) if you want to compile it yourself.
+For the more common use cases please read the example below, which is also available [here](./examples/crud/crud.go) if you want to compile it yourself.